PintoGideon/notes/Javascript/Functions.md

 ### IIFE

 One major issue with global variables is that we can have collissions.
 To avoid this JS developers used an IIFE.
 An IIFE is an function expression which looks like this:

 ```javascript
 (function() {})();
 ```

-Using thi design pattern, we can define all our variables in a local scope.
+Using this design pattern, we can define all our variables in a local scope.
 We can aalso see that the function expression is immediately invoked.
 We cannot do the same with a function declaration.
 What's the benefit of this?